4 Ways to Improve Power Output | Snatch and Clean & Jerk

 Try this:

-• Balance work with eyes closed or unstable surfaces
+• Balance work with eyes closed; light unstable surfaces for proprioception

 Bonus Tip: Know When to Back Off